prurigro/gnome-catgen/README.md

 You can manually configure a given folder category by running: gnome-catgen -e "Category Name"

-This will create (if it doesn't already exist) and open (with the editor set by **$EDITOR**, or **vi** if nothing is set) the '.category' file in '~/.local/share/applications-categories' for the provided category name.
+This will create (if it doesn't already exist) and open (with the editor set by **$EDITOR**, or **vi** if nothing is set) the **.category** file in **~/.local/share/applications-categories** for the provided category name.
 In this file, you can now add one application's '.desktop' filename per line.
 After all the desired applications have been added, you can then run: gnome-catgen -s to apply your configuration.

 #### Notes on Category Files ####